Skip to content

 Reality Check

-That said, bear attacks are rare and the odds of being killed by a bear are very small.
+That said, bear attacks are rare and the odds of being killed by a bear are very very low.
 Most years, with millions of hikers out in bear country across North America, there are only a couple of fatal bear attacks.
 Many years there are none.
 By educating and preparing yourself you can swing the odds in your favor and just like wearing a seatbelt, carrying bear spray and knowing what to do will give you the best chance possible if you do have an encounter.

 “Bears are remarkable creatures that deserve our respect and protection.
 By gaining a deeper understanding of their behavior and actively participating in their conservation, we can coexist harmoniously with these magnificent animals.” - Tom Smith